google/benchmark/docs/tools.md

 This is a mix of the previous two modes, two (potentially different) benchmark binaries are run, and a different filter is applied to each one.
 As you can note, the values in `Time` and `CPU` columns are calculated as `(new - old) / |old|`.

+### Note: Interpreting the output

+Performance measurements are an art, and performance comparisons are doubly so.
+Results are often noisy and don't necessarily have large absolute differences to them, so just by visual inspection, it is not at all apparent if two measurements are actually showing a performance change or not.
+It is even more confusing with multiple benchmark repetitions.

+Thankfully, what we can do, is use statistical tests on the results to determine whether the performance has statistically-significantly changed. `compare.py` uses [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test), with a null hypothesis being that there's no difference in performance.

-4. The below output is a summary of a benchmark comparison with statistics provided for a multi-threaded process.
+**The below output is a summary of a benchmark comparison with statistics provided for a multi-threaded process.**
 ```
 Benchmark                                               Time        CPU    Time Old      Time New       CPU Old       CPU New
 -----------------------------------------------------------------------------------------------------------------------------